-Malpractice is any activity undertaken by a student that allows him/her to gain an unfair advantage over others or places other students at a disadvantage.
+Malpractice is any activity that allows students to gain an unfair advantage over other students.
 It includes, but is not limited to:

-- copying someone else's work in part or in whole, and presenting it as one's own - using material directly from books, journals, recordings, CDs or the Internet without reference - building on the ideas of another person without reference to the source - buying, stealing or borrowing another person's work and presenting it as one's own - submitting work to which another person, a parent, coach or expert has contributed substantially - using words, ideas, designs or the work of others in practical and performance tasks - paying someone to write or prepare material - not making a genuine effort with an assessment task - contriving false explanations to explain work not handed in by the due date - assisting another student to engage in malpractice.
+- copying someone else's work in part or in whole, and presenting it as their own - using material directly from books, journals, CDs or the internet without reference to the source - building on the ideas of another person without reference to the source - buying, stealing or borrowing another person's work and presenting it as their own - submitting work to which another person, such as a parent, coach or subject expert, has contributed substantially - using words, ideas, designs or the workmanship of others in practical and performance tasks without appropriate acknowledgement - paying someone to write or prepare material - breaching school examination rules - using non-approved aids during an assessment task - contriving false explanations to explain work not handed in by the due date - assisting another student to engage in malpractice.